akashgupta97/De-novo-drug-generation/README.md

 # De-novo-drug-generation

-This is the implementation of the paper-
+This is the implementation of the paper- [Generative Recurrent Networks for De Novo Drug Design](https://pubmed.ncbi.nlm.nih.gov/29095571/)

+Reproducibility report -

 This model is built using Python 3.7, and utilizes the following packages;